 • steel bar with a diameter of 0.8 cm and a length of 40 cm.

-A pair of holes must be drilled on a plywood bar: a through hole with a diameter of 8 mm along a section of 42 × 18 mm (the distance from the edge along the side of 42 mm is set at 15 mm) and a through hole with a diameter of 5 mm along a side with a section of 42 × 25 mm (distance from edges 10 mm).
-The square pipe should be cut in half so that a “U”-shaped bracket with a width of 40 * 15 mm and lugs of 20 mm is obtained.
-In the ears, you need to drill 8 mm holes, into which the M8 pin will be inserted later.
-Connect the resulting bracket with furniture hinge with the help of rivets.
-To the resulting structure, using the second part of the furniture bracket, tighten the plywood bar with an M5 bolt.
+It is necessary to drill a couple of holes on a piece of plywood: a through hole with a diameter of 8 mm along a cross-section of 42×18 mm (the distance from the edge on the 42 mm side should be set at 15 mm) and a through hole with a diameter of 5 mm along the side with a cross-section of 42×25 mm (the distance from edges 10 mm).
+The square pipe should be cut in half so that you get a “U”-shaped bracket with a width of 40 * 15 mm and ears of 20 mm.
+You need to drill 8 mm holes in the ears, into which an M8 pin will later be inserted.
+Connect the resulting bracket with furniture hinge using rivets.
+Using the second part of the furniture bracket, attach a block of plywood to the resulting structure with an M5 bolt.

-Connect the touchstone to the guide rod, which is a steel rod with a cross section of 8 mm.
-When connecting the touchstone and the guide rod, you should strictly ensure that their center lines coincide.
-If desired, for the convenience of using a sharpener, a handle-holder can be adapted to the touchstone on the reverse side.
-It remains to fix the donkey in the guide mechanism, fix it with a lamb and a home-made device for sharpening knives is ready.
+Connect the touchstone to a guide rod, which is a steel rod with a cross-section of 8 mm.
+When connecting the keystone and the guide rod, you should strictly ensure that their center lines coincide.
+If desired, for ease of use of the sharpener, a handle-holder can be attached to the whetstone on the reverse side.
+All that remains is to secure the whetstone in the guide mechanism, secure it with a thumb and the homemade device for sharpening knives is ready.

-Machines with fixed sharpened surfaces are a simple modification of a device for processing household knives.
-AT similar device it is not possible to adjust the sharpening angle, while you can pre-set several different angles for sharpening different types of knives.
-The work of sharpening blades with the help of such machines is not difficult, it is enough just to drive the blade along the abrasive surfaces in the recess.
+Machines with fixed sharpened surfaces are a simple modification of the device for processing household knives.
+IN similar device There is no possibility of adjusting the sharpening angle, but you can pre-set several different angles for sharpening different types of knives.
+The work of sharpening blades using such machines is not difficult; you just need to move the blade along the abrasive surfaces in the recess.

 The device consists of a pair of planes inclined to each other at a certain angle, one of which is a grindstone.